Photo courtesy of Edward Mercer

 All nonnative reptiles, including conditional reptiles may be taken under this permit.
 The snakes can be captured by hand or by using hand held equipment (snake tongs, snake hooks, etc.).
 Pythons may be euthanized onsite by legal and humane methods, or dropped off live at a site designated by FWC.

 Burmese Python Removal permits also allow for the live transport of conditional reptiles.
 This option is for Python Patrol responders, CISMA (Cooperative Invasive Species Management Area) cooperators, nuisance trappers and government employees that need to transport conditional reptiles as part of their job duties.

 - Photograph and mark GPS locations of captured snakes

-- File trip reports with the FWC within 36 hours of capture
+- Email all trip reports to FWC within 36 hours

 - Call FWC to arrange a time to drop off captured pythons at a designated location within 24 hours of capture